-Narrative theory, embodied cognition, phenomenology of reading, feminist literary studies, ethics of reading, narrative & phenomenological approaches to mental health, modernist and contemporary literature
+Narrative theory, phenomenology of reading, feminist/queer literary studies, narrative, embodied cognitive, and phenomenological approaches to illness and health, Finnish and Anglophone modernist and contemporary literature

 firstname.lastname@example.org / email@example.com